 The photos below show examples of what a yellow standard of a self-maintained ROW looks like.
-Without any remediation, this yellow standard is considered sub-standard, and the member can expect work to be done on the next IVM cycle by CLP or its contractors.
-In this case, since there is no immediate threat to the electric system or public safety, the members may still remedy the situation on their own.
-In no event shall the member be allowed to perform any work (pruning, cutting) if the vegetation is within the Minimum Approach Distance (MAD) of 10' to an energized conductor.
+Without any remediation, this yellow standard is considered sub-standard, and the member and/or property owner can expect work to be done on the next IVM cycle by CLP or its contractors.
+In this case, since there is no immediate threat to the electric system or public safety, the members and/or property owners may still remedy the situation on their own.
+In no event shall the member and/or property owner be allowed to perform any work (pruning, cutting) if the vegetation is within the Minimum Approach Distance (MAD) of 10' to an energized conductor.